ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Protein_Classification_with_ProtTrans.md

 Kinase correctly identified, Kinase misclassified [[558   0]
  [ 13   0]]
+```
 In your stdout you should have this output from the small model.
+The classification report provides metrics on: <br>
+*  Precision: Fraction of positive predictions that are correct.
+*  Recall: Fraction of true positives that are correctly predicted.
+*  F1-Score: Harmonic mean of precision and recall.
+*  Support: Number of actual occurrences of each class. <br>
-We are looking for high F1 scores, coefficients that are further away from zero are better, and you'd like to have a higher number for Mean and Variance.
+The zero and 1 in our table represent our classes (non-kinase 0) and (kinase 1).
+We have a high accuracy, but that is misleading as we have far too many kinases imbalancing the model.
+Ideally we would have high scores for all classes.
+Coefficients that are further away from zero are better, and you'd like to have a higher number for Mean and Variance.
 At the bottom is the 20% training data that we split being tested.
-558 nonkinases were correct and 13 kinases were correct, without any misclassifications.
+558 nonkinases were correct and 13 kinases were correct.
-```

 ### Predict kinases from your dataset of unknowns